-As of May 1, 2017, the law has expanded to include all retail stores that sell perishable or nonperishable goods including, but not limited to, clothing, food, and personal items.
-Stores covered since 2013 remain affected.
-The requirements of the new law are as follows:
+The law applies to all retail stores that sell perishable or nonperishable goods including, but not limited to, clothing, food, and personal items.
+The requirements of the law are as follows:

 1. No more single-use plastic bags.

-As of May 1, 2017, all retail stores in Alameda County can no longer distribute single-use plastic bags.
+Retail stores in Alameda County cannot distribute single-use plastic bags.

 2. Charge at least 10 cents for compliant reusable bags.